actuino/unicorn-display/Minecraft/readme.md

 ### Enjoy

-* When running actuino/unicorn-display-client, a default scheme should appear on the physical display
+* When running actuino/unicorn-display-client, a default scheme should appear on the physical display.
 * Connect your Minecraft client to ip.of.the.pi:25565
 * Craft !

 ### Debug

-* Point a brower to http://ip.of.the.pi/ and test the server/client flow
+* Point a brower to http://ip.of.the.pi/ and test the server/client flow.
-* run the cuberite image with `-it` flags, or attach to the running docker container: you'll see the log output of the server.
+* Run the cuberite image with `-it` flags, or attach to the running docker container: you'll see the log output of the server.
 * Head over to our [Actuino blog post for help](http://www.actuino.fr/raspi/minecraft-raspberry.html).

 ## Compatible Minecraft clients